monkindey/awesome-name/README.md

 ### Why

-1. how to name the variable is a headache thing, not only the semantic and simple, but also universal.
+1. How to name the variable is a headache thing, not only the semantic and simple, but also universal.
 After all, just for the maintainability.
-So i want to record the name frequently used.
+So I want to record the name frequently used.

 2. More for the easily name and code efficiently.
 Little by little we can enjoy our code, because your code can make another sense to others, afford for thought.
 Such as: